captainalan/pelican-test/content/qwerty-theory.md

     software&mdash;can revolutionize things for decades to come!
 [^4]: Live Action Role Play.
 A LARPer is someone pretending to be
     something they're really not.
+[^5]: Stay tuned for upcoming article on "Bugpeople", rejection of
+    tradition, and technophilia.